 Notes: Estimates between parentheses are based on 25 to 49 unweighted cases.
 Asterisks indicate estimates that were suppressed because they are based on fewer than 25 unweighted cases.
 For Chad, and Sierra Leone, the denominators refer to the number of couples with at least one living daughter aged 0 to 14 years, and the data refer to the percentage of couples with at least one living daughter who has undergone FGM.
+Values are lower than those shown in Table 1, which reflect daughters of any age who have undergone FGM.
 For Chad, information on girls’ biological fathers was not collected, so couples shown in this table include girls’ mothers and their partners, who may not be the biological fathers in all cases.